2 min read

 SaaStr Annual 2017: AI: The New Platform for SaaS

-My Takeaways from SaaStr Annual 2017 Conference (Day 2) - Paubox Tom Tunguz packed the room for his presentation
+SaaStr Annual 2017 conference stage with speakers presenting on AI platform for SaaS Tom Tunguz packed the room for his presentation

 • What is ML really?
 Optimize, Identify objects, Anomalies, Segmentation.